ShazarHub/School_District_Analysis/README.md

-Scores by school size : Thomas High School has a new student total of 1,174 which still meets the criteria for mediem school size.
+### Scores by school size :
+ Thomas High School has a new student total of 1,174 which still meets the criteria for mediem school size.
 Only medium school values will be affected.

+### Scores by School Type
+ Changing the number of students has zero effects on what school type school

+ ## Summary

+ The largest change from this analysis as the spending per student measurement.
+When presenting the data, Maria needs to decide if she wants to present it with 9th graders or not.
+If Maria presents the data with the 9th graders the values for less than $675 per student will increase.
+If that data is not presented the budget per student will be at $888.53 which looks that the school has more of a budget per student.
+After removing the 9th grade data, the scores for math and reading did not change.
+The reason for the removal of data because the potential academic dishonesty.
+With the data presented did not confirm that cheating made a difference in the average grades.
+The overall performance for Thomas High School decreases by 0.3 which puts the school at an overall 90.6 passing percentage and makes the school 2nd place.
+How the school board vill and adjust the data for 9th grade class will determine how they will move on through high school